Round Top Lake Sunset

 North: Blue Lakes Road South: Raymond Lake to Ebbetts Pass

-Mokelumne Wilderness Boundary to the Raymond Lake Trail Junction
+Raymond Lake Trail Junction

-Notes on the Trail Conditions
+Notes on Trail Conditions

 This type of unconsolidated volcanic material is not uncommon on the flanks of volcanic peaks along the Northern Sierra Trails.
 The Southern flank of Sonora Peak is much the same as the Eastern flank of Raymond Peak.

-How long these trails last also depends on the intensity of the Spring runoff, how much rain falls before the snows begin, and the intensity of Winter avalanche activity.
+How long these trails last depends on the intensity of the Spring runoff, how much rain falls before the snows begin, and the intensity of Winter avalanche activity.
 Some sections of trail are in exposed locations that are hard to maintain, while other sections are more stable.

 Contribute!